swedenconnect/technical-framework/03 - Registry for Identifiers.md

 - Added service entity categories `http://id.swedenconnect.se/ec/1.0/loa3-orgid` and `http://id.swedenconnect.se/ec/1.0/loa3-name` to section 3.1.3.1.

 - In section 3.2, the attributes for "previous personal identity number" (`1.2.752.201.3.15`) and  "mapped personal identity number" (`1.2.752.201.3.16`) were added.

+- Section 3.1.3.1, "Service Entity Categories", was updated with categories for loaX-name and loaX-orgid.

 **Changes between version 1.5 and version 1.6:**